 Scalability

 When implementing a PIM system, it’s worth considering modular architecture like the one Sylius offers.
 This way, businesses can utilize the best-of-breed approach that allows us to use specialized tools developed to perform specific tasks, which is the best way to maximize efficiency.
+A PIM platform or PIM tool can scale with the needs of an ecommerce store or ecommerce site, supporting growth and integration with other systems.

 When PIM system may be an overkill?